Huotes/CommitMaker/README.md

 Chuck Norris began selling the Total Gym as an ill-fated attempt to make his day-to-day opponents less laughably pathetic.

 182,000 Americans die from Chuck Norris-related accidents every year.

+Chuck Norris qualified with a top speed of 324 mph at the Daytona 500, without a car.